 9. Failing to Support All Required Devices

-Apps that do not support the full range of iOS devices, screen sizes, or orientations can be rejected.
-Apple evaluates how an app looks and functions on iPhones, iPads, and newer devices.
+Apps that do not properly support the full range of iOS devices, screen sizes, or orientations are at high risk of rejection.
+Apple reviewers test apps across iPhones, iPads, and newer device models to ensure layouts scale correctly and functionality remains intact.

 10. Misaligned Business Models or Subscription Practices